CityOfNewYork/ACCESS-NYC/README.md

     npm run start

 To start the development server for asset managment.

-#### NPM Scripts

 The NPM package comes scripts which can be run via the command:

     npm run {{ script }}